This 17-minute podcast was released Oct. 30, 2019.

 Hasenstab: It sounds like an active way to get those students involved, too.

-Hasenstab: It sounds like almost physically getting them out of their seats f part of it.
+Hasenstab: It sounds like almost physically getting them out of their seats for part of it.
 Yeah.

 Emerson: Yes.
 I use classroom experiments that are manually run as opposed to computerized, and so they are very much so getting up and moving around.
 I have used computerized experiments as well, because it still illustrates the same concepts, but I like the added bonus of the interaction between the students that my sense deep down is that the students have positive spillovers from getting to know each other, more positive views of the class, better able to identify other students to study with for study groups, work on homework together.
 I think that there are potential many positive additional benefits to having the manually run experiments.